thatoddmailbox/sinatra-shell/README.md

 ## To use
 Run the command `sinatra-shell` from any directory.
 It will prompt you for an application name, create a directory for you, and run `bundle install`.

+## Uninstall
+Run the command `uninstall-sinatra-shell` to remove sinatra-shell.